-The records of our patients' dental checkups, diagnostics, and treatments are kept electronically.
-Our patients benefit because our Dentist and Specialists have immediate, comprehensive access to medical histories as well as the results of previous and current exams, diagnostics, treatment plans, and progress reports.
+The records of our patients' dental checkups, diagnostics and treatments are kept electronically.
+Our patients benefit because our dentists and specialists have immediate, comprehensive access to medical histories as well as the results of previous and current exams, diagnostics, treatment plans and progress reports.
 Electronic dental records improve patient safety and create clinical efficiencies that help reduce patient waiting time before and during appointments.

 Your tongue attracts bacteria, too.
 During the normal process of eating, tiny fragments of food collect on your tongue.
 As these fragments decay, bacteria create a filmy white coating on the top of your tongue.